 People aren’t just Googling anymore; they are prompting.
 And they expect direct answers, not a list of ten blue links.

-Most saas founders and small businesses use AI to generate definitions.
+Most SaaS founders and small businesses use AI to generate definitions.
 They ask ChatGPT to write an article on “What is Yoga?” or “How to brew coffee.”

 We saw this play out brutally in the December 2025 Google Core Update.
 Google’s algorithm heavily targeted sites publishing generic, mass-produced AI content that lacked first-hand experience.
 Industry case studies showed niche sites losing over 40% of their organic traffic overnight simply because they repeated generic phrasing without offering real-world expertise.